thibaultduponchelle/bin8x/README.md

 Have fun with bin8x xD

 ## TODO
-- Fix potential issue reported by **Stefan Lennartsson** with null padding and `-n` option
+- When unsquishing, do not add ti83 footer if type is not 83p

 ## Changes 2022
+### 2.1
-- Fix name padding
+- Fix name padding issue reported by **Stefan Lennartsson** with null padding and `-n` option
 - More tests
 - Fix -i when -o command line parsing issue

+### 2.2
+- Unsquish without temp file
+- Fix fgetc approach (adding extra byte in progamData not used later)